Geeks in Phoenix

 SHIFT when you insert a CD into the CD-ROM drive Prevent the CD from automatically playing.

-Of course, there is the side-by-side scenario, either horizontally or vertically, with the desktop expanded across the monitors.
+Extending your Desktop: This is a side-by-side scenario, horizontally or vertically, with the desktop expanded across both monitors.
 The first thing to consider is having two monitors precisely alike.
 It’s not necessary, but it is recommended.
-With this setup, you can work with a different program on each monitor.
-Makes copy and pasting a breeze.
-And you can also stretch a program across both monitors (left monitor has a work area; the right monitor has the tool palette).
+With this setup, you can work with a different program on each monitor, which makes copying and pasting a breeze.
+You can also stretch a program across both monitors (the left monitor has a work area; the right monitor has the tool palette).

-Then there is what I like to call the back-to-back scenario, with the monitors on opposing faces of a wall or walls.
+Duplicating your Desktop: Then there is what I like to call the back-to-back scenario, with the monitors on opposing faces of a wall or walls.
 The keyboard and mouse can be used wirelessly or through a USB cable.
-Yes, you can run more than one keyboard and mouse on a system, if this helps.
-In this case, cloning the display across both monitors is required, as the user can only view one monitor at a time.
+You can run multiple keyboards and mice on a system if this helps.
+In this case, cloning the display across both monitors is required, as the user can only view one monitor simultaneously.

 Natural keyboard shortcuts